FAQs for Finding Jobs Teaching English Abroad

 5. How do I apply for jobs teaching English abroad?

 Each job will have its own instructions for applying.
-Usually you will need to send your CV and they’ll contact you if you get shortlisted but sometimes there is an application form too.
-Don’t forget to whip your CV into shape and tailor it specifically for TEFL, and of course, you’ll need to write a sparkling cover letter.
+Usually you’ll send in your CV and they’ll contact you if you get shortlisted.
+Sometimes there is an application form too.
+Don’t forget to whip your CV into shape and tailor it specifically for TEFL.
+And of course, you’ll need to write a sparkling cover letter.
 Then, if you make it through the first round the school will contact you for an interview.
 Get through the interview and the job is yours!

 6. Anything else I should know?

 Make sure you do your research on the visa requirements for the country you are visiting.
 There might be some paperwork that you need that takes some time to organize – police clearance, university transcripts or a medical certificate, for example.
-Then, make sure your passport is in order and your important papers are digitized.
-Also, don’t forget to get your finances in order so you’re ready to pack your bags as soon as the job offers come rolling in.
+Make sure your passport is in order and your important papers are digitized.
+Don’t forget to get your finances in order so you’re ready to pack your bags as soon as the job offers come rolling in.

 7. One last thing…